 Smoked salmon is a popular option as it does not need to be refrigerated and has a shelf-life of up to 5 years.
 Sold both fresh (packed in airline-approved coolers) and in shelf-stable boxes, salmon products can be easily delivered throughout the country.
-You can also buy online from companies like SeaBear.

 If you’re visiting during summer in Seattle, make sure to check out fresh salmon at the local seafood restaurants as well!

-3. Original Starbucks Seattle Coffee Mug
+3. Starbucks Pike Place Market Coffee Mug

 Where to buy: Original Starbucks store at Pike Place Market

 This is not just any Seattle coffee mug, but one from the city’s very first Starbucks store.
 Established in 1971 at the ever-popular Pike Place Market, the original store has managed to uphold its classic and authentic appearance.
-For any Starbucks lover, there is no better Seattle souvenir than this, especially if you already collect these mugs.
+For any Starbucks lover, there is no better Seattle souvenir than this, especially if you have already collected these mugs.